DatGuy8/whatsGood-final/README.md

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- Java
+- Spring Boot
+- MySql
+- Bootstrap
+- Google Maps API
+- Spring Security

 ## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Full CRUD support
+- Admin/User roles and features
+- Users can recommend business to be added
+- Admins can edit/accept businesses
+- Users can add items to approved business
+- Users can add reviews to items
+- Admins can control what businesses and items are featured

 ## Screenshots